De Havilland Canada (1928–1986): Sale to Bombardier

 DHC was eventually sold in 1992.
 The DHC unit was transferred to a new legal entity, de Havilland Inc., and sold to Bombardier Aerospace and the Government of Ontario with a 51% and 49% stake respectively.
 Bombardier also had the option to buy the Government of Ontario's stake after 4 years.
 Legally, the original company was retained by Boeing and was eventually succeeded by Boeing Canada in 2005.

 In 1997, Bombardier acquired the 49% stake owned by the Government of Ontario, and in 1998, the new de Havilland Inc. was amalgamated into Bombardier, marking the end of DHC as an independent company.
-Despite this, the Dash-8 remains in production by Bombardier with a particular emphasis being placed on its quiet operation in comparison to other aircraft of a similar size.
-This product line has been expanded to four models, and the largest is labelled Q-400.
+Despite this, the Dash-8 remained in production by Bombardier with a particular emphasis being placed on its quiet operation in comparison to other aircraft of a similar size.
+This product line was expanded to four models, and the largest is labelled Q-400.

 Purchase by Viking Air

 On 24 February 2006, Viking Air of Victoria purchased the type certificates from Bombardier Aerospace for all the original de Havilland designs from the DHC-1 Chipmunk to the DHC-7 Dash 7.
 The ownership of the certificates gives Viking the exclusive right to manufacture new aircraft; previously, Viking had purchased in May 2005 the right to manufacture spares and distribute de Havilland heritage aircraft product line.

-Despite the transfer of its light aircraft certificates to a new owner, de Havilland Canada has left a legacy of innovative and unique aerospace designs and its products are still flying in considerable numbers worldwide, and it has become a productive member of the Bombardier Aerospace stable.
+De Havilland Canada has manufactured many original aircraft designs, and its products are still flying in considerable numbers worldwide.
+This legacy has helped it to become a productive member of the Bombardier Aerospace stable.
 The Downsview plant still turns out civil propeller aircraft, and the facility maintains thousands of employees.

 Formation of a New Company

 In November 2018, Viking Air's parent Longview Aviation Capital Corporation acquired the Dash 8 program and the de Havilland brand from Bombardier, in a deal which closed on 3 June 2019 following regulatory approval.
 Earlier in January 2019, Longview announced that it would establish a new company in Ontario to continue production of the Q400 model and support the Dash 8 range.
-Thus, the closing of the deal brought the entire Canadian de Havilland product line under the same banner for the first time in decades, under a new holding company named De Havilland Aircraft of Canada Limited.
+Thus, the closing of the deal brought the entire Canadian de Havilland product line under the same banner for the first time since 2006, under a new holding company named De Havilland Aircraft of Canada Limited.